pdidev/pdi/pdi/docs/Using_PDI.md

 cmake . -DBUILD_WITHOUT_PDI=ON
 ```
 You may also need an option `-DBUILD_WITH_PARACONF` if your code uses more than
-`PDI_init`, and you want to be able to use an already available Paraconf dependency.
+`PDI_init`, and you want to be able to use an
+already available Paraconf dependency (see `pdi/example/CMakeLists.txt`).

 This is the preferred method of using no-pdi, as the following may result in
 a conflict when using a dependency toward Paraconf outside of PDI.